Gronkjaer/DSR_Membersite_event_creator/README.md

 │   ├── static/
 │   │   ├── style.css       # CSS files (style of frontend)
 │   │   └── app.js/         # Javascript functions (functionality of frontend)
 │   ├── app.py              # Flask server for the webpage (backend).
-Run this file to launch the web-calculator.
+Run this file to launch the web application.
 │   ├── autofill_event.py   # Functionality to autofill a single event on Membersite using Selenium.
 │   ├── backend.py          # Functions to handle and validate data.
 │   └── utils.py            # Simple helper functions.